VictorCar86/VictorCar86/README.md

 #

 ### 🛠 My projects
+- 🛹 [Skate-Next-Shop](https://github.com/VictorCar86/SkateNextShop) - Specialized E-Commerce empowered with AI for skateboarding amateurs and enthusiasts - WIP
+- 💾 [QRCode-Koala](https://github.com/VictorCar86/QRCode-Koala) - QR code generator that allows users to create customizable and dynamic QR codes for various purposes - WIP
 - 🏡 [YardSale - E-Commerce](https://github.com/VictorCar86/YardSale-E-Commerce) - Create user accounts, explore products by categories and make orders for your own
 - 🛒 [Alifake - Mobile E-Commerce](https://github.com/VictorCar86/AliFake-Mobile-E-Commerce) - Search for specific products, make your own wish list and shopping cart
 - 🍝 [La Regina - Italian Restaurant](https://github.com/VictorCar86/La_Regina_italian_restaurant) - Enjoy our plates and wines reserving a place in our comfortable restaurant
 - 😺 [Pokedex - API](https://github.com/VictorCar86/Pokemon-API) - Search for your favorite Pokémons and watch their stats
-- 🌦 [Weather React App](https://github.com/VictorCar86/weather-app-withreact) - If you want to make picnic, make sure weather is appropriate in your city
+- 🌦 [Weather React App](https://github.com/VictorCar86/Weather-React-App) - If you want to make picnic, make sure weather is appropriate in your city
-- ⏲ [Ultimate Timer](https://github.com/VictorCar86/Chronometer-Timer-Pomodoro) - This is a chronometer, timer and pomodoro made with JavaScript

 #